 All of these benefits are relevant to under-planting forested areas that have been disturbed or degraded.
 The planting areas on Pennsylvania State Game Lands (SGLs) have varying percentages of forest cover, but the forests have been disturbed or degraded by invasive insects or plants, storm blow-downs, or are threatened by hemlock wooly adelgid invasion detected in the county.

-Most of these plantings are in riparian areas adjacent to streams that support aquatic life that requires cold water to survive.
+Most of these plantings are in riparian areas adjacent to streams that support aquatic life and require cold water to survive.
 Underplanting hemlock in advance of loss due to the adelgid, planting after heavy loss due to storm blowdown, and planting after invasive species removal and treatment, protects water resources and the wildlife that inhabit them, prevents invasive plants from quickly taking over the openings, and ultimately increases the resiliency of the forest ecosystem.
-Trees also uptake water, prevent flash-flooding, add stability to stream banks, and add organic material to stream habitat.
+Trees also uptake water, prevent flash-flooding, add stability to stream banks, and add organic material to stream habitats.

 Community Benefits